peterver/aurelia-i18n-value-converters/ARTICLE.md

 `au new`

-After this has completed, follow the steps at [i18n-with-aurelia](http://aurelia.io/hub.html#/doc/article/aurelia/i18n/latest/i18n-with-aurelia/1) to configure your aurelia project for internationalization.
+After this has completed, follow the steps at [i18n-with-aurelia hub section](http://aurelia.io/hub.html#/doc/article/aurelia/i18n/latest/i18n-with-aurelia/1) to configure your aurelia project for internationalization.

 ###1.
 Adjust the i18n configuration to allow value-converter support